andyld97/Clock11/README.md

 # Clock11

-Update: "Thank you for your feedback!
+Update (12/01/2021): "Thank you for your feedback!
 We made it possible to display the date and time on secondary monitors with Build 22509, now available in the Dev Channel: https://aka.ms/wip22509"

 ## What is Clock11?